Some don't awaken till later in the astral plane.

 Then sometimes people black out again, and they awaken in the astral plane, in the presence of a ball of light.

 Those who don't black out see a tunnel of light, and they go through it.
-At it's end is a ball or a chamber of light, radiating love and peace.
-The light from the ball causes the person's habits and tendencies and characteristics to surface into plain view.
+At it's end is what's been described as a ball or a chamber of light, radiating love and peace.
+The light from the ball causes the person's pains from life to vanish, and the person feels bliss.
+One's habits, tendencies and characteristics surface into plain view.
 The ball of light isn't judgemental.
 It releases the newly-dead person to float to their level of natural buoyancy in the astral plane.

 In the astral plane people still have bodies, and their faces are the same, except that people revert to their natural age.
 For most people this is in their twenties.
 Peoples' auras are visible, and the colors change with their emotions.
 So feelings can't be hidden.